• Skip to primary navigation

 moroccan mint tea pot and glass with sprig of mint

-Moroccan mint tea is a refreshing North African recipe with only four ingredients.
+Moroccan mint tea is a refreshing North African beverage made with just four ingredients.
 Deliciously brewed Chinese gunpowder green tea is blended with fresh mint and cane sugar.
 Simmered together, it makes the most incredible Mint Tea.
 This is an easy recipe to make hot or iced.

 Moroccan Tea

-The Moroccans have elevated the art of making this tea to performance for their guests.
-The ceremony is the epitome of Moroccan elegance; it's a way of life and a gesture of hospitality extended through friendship and tradition.
+The Moroccans have elevated the art of making this tea to a performance for their guests.
+The ceremony embodies Moroccan elegance; it's a way of life and a gesture of hospitality extended through friendship and tradition.

 Also called Maghrebi mint tea, British merchants introduced Chinese gunpowder green tea to Morocco in the 1860s.